PhilipOSull/Project-Two/README.md

   - The idea of the game was taken from searching [Google](https://www.google.com/)
   - All the text was written by me
   - The icons on the whole page were taken from [Font Awesome](https://fontawesome.com/v5/search)
+  - The background shadowing was taken from [Neumorphism](https://neumorphism.io/#e0e0e0)
+  - The CSS linear gradient was taken from [CSS Gradient](https://cssgradient.io/gradient-backgrounds/)
+  - The Corben and Roboto fonts were taken from [Google Fonts](https://fonts.google.com/)

 ### Media